TiagoGrosso/instagram-graph-api-lib/README.md

 This package is made by independent contributors and is in no way officially related to or supported by Instagram/Facebook.

+You can find what changed in each version by checking the [Changelog](changelog/changelog.md).

 ## Installation

 Simply run `npm install instagram-graph-api`.